l3blonde/marine-species-spotting/docs/theatrical-performance.md

 ```

 **Captain Code:**
+"One marine creature is simple, but many creature require order.
-"For bulk photos analysis, I need categories.
+So, for larger expeditions, for bulk photos analysis,
-A whole filing cabinet with drawers for new species,
+I prepare the filing cabinet with categorized marine species.
-rare ones, dangerous ones, and then common species sorted by type."
+Not one shelf, but many.
+There is a drawer for what is new.
+A drawer for what is rare.
+A drawer for what is dangerous.
+And for what is common, we sort with care.
+Fish in one place.
+Corals in another.
+Crabs set aside.
+Everything else where it belongs."

 ### 📖 Code Translation: